niladri-1/Facebook-clone/README.md

 ## Contributions

 Contributions are welcome!
-If you want to contribute to this project.
+If you want to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License